Minibrams/fastapi-decorators/README.md

 ```

 # TL;DR
-The library supplies the `add_dependencies()` decorator function which effectively allows you to add argument dependencies to your FastAPI endpoints.
+The library supplies the `depends()` decorator function which effectively allows you to add argument dependencies to your FastAPI endpoints.

 For example, the following three endpoints have the same signature:
 ```python